-Coral Observer is a progressive web app designed to automate data entry and support the centralised Caribbean coral spawning database.
+Coral Observer is a progressive web app designed to automate data entry and support the centralised Caribbean Coral Spawning Database.
+Use Coral Observer to enter your spawning observations and join a network of scientists working together to document Caribbean-wide coral reproduction patterns and trends.

 Enter your observation data